Overview & Highlights

 Our peers and colleagues.

-Day-to-day engagement methods: Quarterly industry forums, the Responsible Media Forum and continuous dialogue with colleagues and other professionals.
+Day-to-day engagement methods: Quarterly industry peer meetings through the Responsible Media Forum and continuous dialogue with colleagues and other professionals.

 Key issues: Data protection and privacy, human rights and environmental impacts, United Nations Sustainable Development Goals (SDGs).

 As a global digital entertainer, we offer a wide range of products and services for multiple markets across a broad range of distribution channels.
-But even though we are many brands, we are one organization.
-That means we follow the same processes and work towards the same goal: to create value for our customers, partners, employees and shareholders, as well as for society as a whole.
+Even though we are many brands, we are one organisation.
+That means we follow the same processes and work towards the same goal: to create value for our customers, partners, employees and shareholders, as well as for society.

 To illustrate and explain the development of our transformation we have divided our business into three value chains: digital entertainment (that includes free-TV, pay-TV and digital video content), esports (DreamHack and ESL) and online gaming (InnoGames and Kongregate).

 We work with many types of suppliers to ensure we have what we need to run our business.
-Core suppliers include major Hollywood studios and sports rights providers, as well as local studios and channels.
+Core suppliers include major Hollywood studios (media rights acquisitions and content licensing) and sports rights providers (sports rights licensing), as well as local studios and channels we acquire content from.
 Set-top-box hardware producers are also included in this category.
-Our online gaming company InnoGames buys games from a variety of global games developers.
-Non-core suppliers, meanwhile, include office equipment and IT vendors.
+Our online gaming companies, Kongregate and InnoGames, acquire game IPs from game developers.
+Non-core suppliers include office equipment and IT vendors.

 Before content or games can be published or distributed, many departments and teams need to be involved.
 Some play a direct role, while others facilitate.
-In the process of digital entertainment this covers everything from development, production, acquisition and scheduling to compliance, marketing and broadcasting.
-In online gaming the process is similar: development, production, soft launch and testing, marketing and launch.
-However, the life cycle of a game is prolonged through new updates in game features and events.
+In the process of digital entertainment, this covers everything from content and software development, production and scheduling to compliance, marketing and broadcasting.
+We also produce content for other broadcasters.
+In online gaming, the process follows the steps of development, production, soft launch and testing, launch, marketing and further development and production.
+The life cycle of a game is prolonged through features updates and in-game events (known as live-ops).
 Our esports companies produce the content at our ESL and DreamHack tournaments and events.